-While it would have been easy to fill our conversation with tales of the many shows she has written on, including Torchwood, Buffy the Vampire Slayer, Caprica, Battlestar Galactica, and Andy Barker, P.I., what I really wanted to know was … why was she launching a web series?
+While it would have been easy to fill our conversation with tales of the many shows she has written on, including Torchwood, Buffy the Vampire Slayer, Caprica, Battlestar Galactica, and Andy Barker, P.I., what I really wanted to know was … why was she launching an online sitcom?

 I’ve heard of new writers using web series as a way to break in, but Jane is no newbie.
 I mean, come on; she’s a goddess to all writers.
 So why would someone who has the chops to write shows like HBO’s Game of Thrones decide to not only launch a web series, but to write it with a relatively unknown writer?